 Get News & Updates Directly To Your Inbox

-Delicious recipes, helpful cooking and nutrition tips.
-Find food preparation videos and "ask the dietitian!"
+Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

+Myth 1: Diabetes occurs in overweight people only.
 People of normal weight can have insulin resistance and get Type 2 diabetes.
-Type 1 is often found in patients with a normal or even low weight.
+Type 1 diabetes is often found in patients with a normal or even low weight.

+Myth 3: You’re too young to have diabetes.
 Among the two types of diabetes, Type 1 diabetes most often begins in children and young adults.
-Even, Type 2 which used to be known as ‘adult-onset diabetes’ is becoming more common in children, especially with young people who struggle with obesity and have a family history of diabetes.
+Still, Type 2, which used to be known as ‘adult-onset diabetes’ is becoming more common in children and young people who struggle with obesity or have a family history of diabetes.

+Myth 6: Type 1 diabetes is worse than Type 2 diabetes.
 Each person's situation is different.
-The exact type of diabetes a person may have is less important for any complications from diabetes than successfully and regularly managing your blood sugar levels to begin with.
+The exact type of diabetes a person may have is less important than managing blood sugar levels.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.